GRIP FAQs

 When will complete course details be posted?

-Each year, complete course details will be posted in January.
+Each year, complete course details will be posted no later than November for the following year.
 This will include session titles, schedules, instructors, prerequisites (if any), and recommendations or requirements for each course.

 Can I purchase GRIP Shirts or other items?
 NEW LINK